Sonographer Education Requirements and Career Information

 Advancement is available as a sonographer earns competency in a certain specialty area.
 Sonographers are eligible to earn multiple credentials and may advance to become a supervisor or administrative professional.

-BLS notes that job opportunities for sonographers should increase by 18% during the time period of 2008-2018.
+BLS notes that job opportunities for sonographers should increase by 46% during the time period of 2012-2022, which is considerably faster than average.
 Hospitals are the main employer for sonographers, but jobs are expected to grow in doctors' offices and diagnostic laboratories.
-The mean annual wage for diagnostic medical sonographers was $62,660 in May 2008.
+The median annual wage for diagnostic medical sonographers was $66,410 in May 2013.

 Related to Sonographer Education